DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Mahnke_Uprichard_def/index.markdown

 Chabert, Jean-Luc. *A History of Algorithms*, Berlin, Heidelberg:
 Springer, 1999.

-Collins, Harry and Trevor Pinch. *The Golem at Large: What You Should Know about Technology*, Cambridge, U.K.: Cambridge University Press, 1998.
+Collins, Harry and Trevor Pinch. *The Golem: What You Should Know about Science*, Cambridge, U.K.: Cambridge University Press, 1998.

-Corman, Thomas H., Charles E. Leiserson, Ronald L. Rivest and Clifford Stein. *Introduction to Algorithms*, Cambridge MA: MIT Press
+Corman, Thomas H., Charles E. Leiserson, Ronald L. Rivest, and Clifford Stein. *Introduction to Algorithms*, Cambridge MA: MIT Press, 2009.

 Dennett, Daniel.
-‘Can Machines Think?’
-In Christof Teuscher (ed.) *Alan
+‘Can Machines Think?’ in Christof Teuscher (ed.) *Alan
-Turing: Life and Legacy of a Great Thinker*, Berlin: Springer, 2004
+Turing: Life and Legacy of a Great Thinker*, Berlin: Springer, 2004.

 Derrida, Jacques. *The Archeology of the Frivolous*, trans.
 J. Leavey Jr., Pittsburg: Duquesne University Press, 1973.